Power Hardware-in-the-loop Interfacing via $\mathcal{H}_\infty$ Model Matching: Experimental Validation

 For the shaping of the closed-loop dynamics, bilinear-transform discretizations of continuous-time filters are used.
 The exogenous signal $\mbf{w}(z) = V_\text{grid}(z)$ is filtered with a low-pass filter with a cutoff of $1~\unit{\kilo\hertz}$ to encode its nominal frequency of $60~\unit{\hertz}$ and possible higher-frequency modes.
 The error signals, $z_1(z)$ through $z_4(z)$ in objective~(\ref{eqn:transparency_objective}), are filtered with similar low-pass filters to minimize them in the frequency bandwidth of $\mbf{w}(z)$.
 The actuation signals, $z_5(z)$ and $z_6(z)$ in objective~(\ref{eqn:transparency_objective}), are filtered with high-pass filters with cutoffs of $1~\unit{\kilo\hertz}$ to allow for sufficient control effort in the bandwidth of $\mbf{w}(z)$, and minimize it in the noise bandwidth.
 The result of this loop shaping is depicted in Figure~\ref{fig:freqresp}.

 The synthesized interface is then ready for insertion into the \textit{Simulink} model, and for the closed-loop, real-time actuation of the PHIL experiment components.

-The interface algorithm synthesized using the proposed method is then compared against an ITM-based interface employed by OPAL-RT Technologies.
-Similar to what was briefly described in Section~I, the OPAL-RT ITM-based interface actuates the DUT voltage source $V$ with the ROS voltage $V_1$, and the ROS current source $J_B$ with a filtered version of the DUT current $I_d$.
-The filter parameterizes the tradeoff between the interface's range of stability and its accuracy.
+The interface algorithm synthesized using the proposed method is then compared against an ITM-based interface.
+Similar to what was briefly described in Section~I, the ITM-based interface actuates the DUT voltage source $V$ with the ROS voltage $V_1$, and the ROS current source $J_B$ with a filtered version of the DUT current $I_d$.
+The filter parametrizes the tradeoff between the interface's range of stability and its accuracy.

-For the purpose of this experiment, the stability range of an interface is parameterized by the ROS short-circuit ratio $S$.
-OPAL-RT's ITM-based interface is found to maintain stability and acceptable levels of accuracy at short-circuit ratios $S \geq 5$, with accuracy degrading drastically at lower values of $S$.
+For the purpose of this experiment, the stability range of an interface is parametrized by the ROS short-circuit ratio $S$.
+The ITM-based interface is found to maintain stability and acceptable levels of accuracy at short-circuit ratios $S \geq 5$, with accuracy degrading drastically at lower values of $S$.
 As is expected of ITM-based interfaces~\cite{tremblay1}, the interface could not maintain stability below a threshold short-circuit ratio $S^*$, which was experimentally deduced to satisfy $1 < S^* \leq 2$ for the particular filter used.
 Given this information, the model matching-based interface is designed with $S = 1$ as the nominal grid operating condition.
-This interface is then operated in various short-circuit ratio conditions, $S \in \{0.1, 1, 2, 5, 200\}$, and found to maintain stability and acceptable levels of accuracy for all of them.
+This interface is then operated in various short-circuit conditions, $S \in \{0.1, 1, 2, 5, 200\}$, and found to maintain stability and acceptable levels of accuracy for all of them.

-Figure~\ref{fig:5_c} depicts an accuracy comparison of the model matching-based and ITM-based interfaces in the various short-circuit operating conditions.
+Figure~\ref{fig:5_c} depicts an accuracy comparison of the model matching-based and ITM-based interfaces in the various short-circuit conditions.
 The model matching-based interface's accuracy, obtained by designing for \textit{transparency}, is comparable to that of the ITM-based interface in off-nominal operating conditions of high short-circuit ratio.
-The model matching-based approach drastically outperforms the ITM-based one in nominal conditions, where $S = 1$.
+The model matching-based approach drastically outperforms the ITM-based one in close-to-nominal conditions, where $S = 2$.
 And finally, in off-nominal conditions of low short-circuit ratio, the model matching-based interface is able to stabilize the closed loop with good accuracy when the ITM-based one is not.

 These experimental results demonstrate the viability of the proposed model matching-based interfacing approach as an improvement to the ITM-based one, especially when employed around the ITM-based interface's short-circuit ratio threshold of instability.